Venture capitalists and angel investors can say they are founder-friendly. But their

 “standard” term sheets and funding agreements may tell a different story.

 The data table below shows the odds of starting a High-Growth Company in each major city in America.
-This data serves as a baseline for the fund I’m modeling based on the book, Grays Sports Almanac for Venture Capital.
+This data serves as a baseline for the ecosystem innovation fund model that I introduced in Innovation Casino.
 I am sharing my research notes here so that you can incorporate this data into your angel investing or venture capital models.

 Founder Friendly Standard and customer-funding can help founders avoid “No market need, Running out of cash, Not the right team,” and 7 more reasons startups fail.